DavidOsipov/Postquantum-Feldman-VSS/README.md

 This library provides a Python implementation of Feldman's Verifiable Secret Sharing (VSS) scheme, designed with **post-quantum security** in mind.
 It builds upon Shamir's Secret Sharing, adding mathematical verification to ensure the integrity of distributed shares, and uses hash-based commitments to resist quantum attacks.

+**ATTENTION:**

+This code was developed with the assistance of AI language models and has been supervised by a product manager (non-cryptographer and non-developer).  **The code has not undergone a formal security audit.** While every effort has been made to implement best practices for security and performance, it is **strongly recommended not to use this code in a production environment** without a thorough independent security review by qualified cryptography experts.
+Use at your own risk.

 **Key Features:**

 *   **Post-Quantum Security:** Employs hash-based commitments (using BLAKE3 or SHA3-256) and large prime fields (minimum 4096 bits) to provide resistance against quantum computers.
 No reliance on discrete logarithm problems.